 their articles further for submission and publications.

-SOCI BC 3925x or y Advanced Topics in Law &
+SOCI BC 3925 Advanced Topics in Law & Society

 Law creates order.
 And yet, outlaws or lawbreakers are everywhere.
 Students

 will learn to ask and answer questions about living law, understanding that

 it involves law-followers and law-breakers.
 Students will read and discuss

 sociological investigations of the law and perform their own research into a

 SOCI BC 3930 Advanced Topics: Race and Ethnicity

 Discusses theories of race and ethnicity, distinctions between prejudice,